jkytoela/next-startd/README.md

 ## 🚀 Getting started

-Easiest way to get started is to [click here](https://github.com/jkytoela/next-startd/generate).
+If you're logged in, easiest way to get started is to [click here](https://github.com/jkytoela/next-startd/generate).

 Run the following commands inside the project folder: